puppetlabs/puppet/api/docs/http_certificate.md

 The `certificate` endpoint returns the certificate for the specified name, which might be either a standard certname or `ca`.

-The returned certificate is always in the `.pem` format.

 Find
 ----